LipSurf/plugins/chrome-extension/README.md

 - [ ] BUG saying annotate multiple times seems to hide annotations

 v0.7
-- [ ] pick language in the tutorial (which english accent do you have?)
+- [x] pick language in the tutorial (which english accent do you have?)
+- [ ] only make succesful part of the transcript green - green fade up when there is a delay?

 - [ ] Change "no headphone mode" to "headphones mode" and have it on by default?
 - [ ] Top Sites Plugin
 - [ ] make livetext hold the command that's being run